Skip to content

 One subscription subtlety we'd flag: Claude's $20 Pro plan is unusually strong for coding because it includes Claude Code, while the equivalent capability in the Microsoft ecosystem splits across GitHub Copilot and Microsoft 365 Copilot as separate line items.
 If you're a developer, the per-dollar comparison tilts toward Claude harder than the table suggests.

-How to evaluate for yourself: the one-real-task method
+How to run your own head-to-head test: the one-real-task method

 Benchmarks predict rankings; they don't predict your experience.
 After two years of running these tools professionally, the only evaluation we trust is embarrassingly simple: take one real task from last week — not a toy prompt — and run it through both candidates in the same sitting.